-The following dollar amount: Specify dollar amount: The amount specified cannot exceed the higher of the need standard for a family of the same size used to determine eligibility under the State's approved AFDC plan or the medically needy income standard established under 42 CFR §435.811 for a family of the same size.
-If this amount changes, this item will be revised. ○ The amount is determined using the following formula: Specify: Other Specify: iv.
+Application for 1915(c) HCBS Waiver: Draft WA.013.03.00 - Sep 01, 2017 Page 36 of 333 Other Specify: specify. iv.
 Amounts for incurred medical or remedial care expenses not subject to payment by a third party, specified in 42 §CFR 435.726: a.
-Health insurance premiums, deductibles and co-insurance charges b.
-Necessary medical or remedial care expenses recognized under State law but not covered under the State's Medicaid plan, subject to reasonable limits that the State may establish on the amounts of the expenses. se Select one: Not Applicable (see instructions) Note: If the State protects the maximum amount for the waiver participant, not applicable must be selected.
+Health insurance premiums, deductibles and co-insurance chargesb.
+Necessary medical or remedial care expenses recognized under State law but not covered under the State's Medicaid plan, subject to reasonable limits that the State may establish on the amounts of these expenses.
+Select one: Not Applicable (see instructions) Note: If the State protects the maximum amount for the waiver participant, not applicable must be selected.
 The State does not establish reasonable limits.
 The State establishes the following reasonable limits Specify: The deduction for medical and remedial care expenses that were incurred as the result of the imposition of a transfer of assets penalty is limited to zero.
-1 Appendix B: Participant Access and Eligibility B-5: Post-Eligibility Treatment of Income (3 of 7) Note: The following selections apply for the time periods before January 1, 2014 or after December 31, 2018. c.
+Appendix B: Participant Access and Eligibility B-5: Post-Eligibility Treatment of Income (3 of 7) Note: The following selections apply for the time periods before January 1, 2014 or after December 31, 2018. c.
 Regular Post-Eligibility Treatment of Income: 209(B) State.
 Answers provided in Appendix B-4 indicate that you do not need to complete this section and therefore this section is not visible.
-Appendix B: Participant Access and Eligibility B-5: Post-Eligibility Treatment of Income (4 of 7)

-Note: The following selections apply for the time periods before January 1, 2014 or after December 31, 2018.

-d.
-Post-Eligibility Treatment of Income Using Spousal Impoverishment Rules

-The State uses the post-eligibility rules of §1924(d) of the Act (spousal impoverishment protection) to determine the contribution of a participant with a community spouse toward the cost of home and community-based care if it determines the individual's eligibility under §1924 of the Act.
+Appendix B: Participant Access and Eligibility B-5: Post-Eligibility Treatment of Income (4 of 7) Note: The following selections apply for the time periods before January 1, 2014 or after December 31, 2018. d.
+Post-Eligibility Treatment of Income Using Spousal Impoverishment Rules The State uses the post-eligibility rules of §1924(d) of the Act (spousal impoverishment protection) to determine the contribution of a participant with a community spouse toward the cost of home and community-based care if it determines the individual's eligibility under §1924 of the Act.
 There is deducted from the participant's monthly income a personal needs allowance (as specified below), a community spouse's allowance and a family allowance as specified in the State Medicaid Plan.
-The State must also protect amounts for incurred expenses for medical or remedial care (as specified below).
+The State must also protect amounts for incurred expenses for medical or remedial care (as specified below). i.
+Allowance for the personal needs of the waiver participant